 Check broadband coverage in your area

-Before we start, it's important to check that the broadband provider you're interested in can cover your area.
-You might be surprised to find that a provider that a friend who lives just a few miles away is with might not be able to provide broadband for your home.
+It's important to check that the broadband provider you're interested in can cover your area.
+You might be surprised to find that the superfast broadband provider a friend uses who only lives a few miles away might not be available for your home.

-As of 23 May, the ASA has issued new broadband speed claims guidance that will give you a much more accurate representation of the speed you can expect from the broadband package you choose.
+In May 2018, the ASA issued new broadband speed claims guidance that gives a more accurate representation of the speed you can expect from the broadband package you choose.

-The change follows research into consumers' understanding of broadband speed claims, which found that consumers are being misled by advertising from internet service providers (ISPs).
+The change followed research into consumers' understanding of broadband speed claims, which found that consumers are being misled by advertising from internet service providers (ISPs).

 Now, ISPs need to advertise the median download speed measured at peak-time or over 24 hours, or a range of download speeds available to the 20th to 80th percentile of users measured at peak time or over 24 hours.